QuantEcon/lecture-source-py/source/rst/samuelson.rst

     def y_stochastic(y_0=0, y_1=0, α=0.8, β=0.2, γ=10, n=100, σ=5):

-        """This function takes parameters of a stochastic version of the model and proceeds to analyze the roots of the characteristic polynomial and also generate a simulation"""
+        """This function takes parameters of a stochastic version of the model and proceeds to analyze the roots of the characteristic polynomial and also generate a simulation.
+        """

         # Useful constants
         ρ1 = α + β